tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/Activities/08-Stu_Deploying_Martian_Market/README.md

 * Once on the landing page, check out your beautiful work, then on the link that you generated to take you to your dApp.
 Ensure MetaMask is pointed at the same network that you've deployed the contract to.
 The dApp should request permissions to connect, and once on the same network the contract is deployed to, the contract data should populate.

-* This frontend works similarly to the `CryptoRight` frontend:
+* This frontend works similarly to the `CryptoRight` frontend, but here's a breakdown:

   * If you are using the same account in MetaMask as the `foundation_address` you deployed from, you should see some admin related UI elements.